 Eighteen months of commitment and hard work are coming to fruition for the Giving Challenge finalists.
-Today Nesta alongside Nick Hurd, Minister for Civil Society announce the winners of the Ageing Well and Waste Reduction challenge Prizes.
+Today Nesta alongside Nick Hurd, Minister for Civil Society announces the winners of the Ageing Well and Waste Reduction challenge prizes.

 In July 2012 Nesta launched the Giving Challenges to involve people in the giving of time skills and resource to address to specific social issues; reducing isolation of older people and reducing waste.
 From over 280 original entries, eleven finalists (5 ageing, 6 waste) have spent eight months setting up and testing their ideas.

 The ideas in the Ageing Well category spanned from providing men with complex needs an opportunity to refurbish tools for their local communities and provide toolkits for start-ups in Africa at Tools Company, to establishing a regular community radio show where the content and hosts are older people with a wealth of history to share.

 Other ideas included a café run by older women called NANAs, a Task Force for older men to utilise their professional skills and interests to give back to their community and One Small Step providing support in everyday tasks to isolated older lesbian, gay, bisexual and transgender people.

 Food was highlighted as a major waste issue by the volume of entries focused on waste reduction.
 Three of the six finalists; Brixton People’s Kitchen, Gleaning Network and Food Connection all focused on reducing the amount of food wasted at local, farming and retailer level.
 Proper Oils was addressing a gap in households having suitable places to get rid of their used oil and The Rubbish Diet and The People’s Design Lab focused on putting power in the hands of the collective by establishing a bin diet and the creating a platform (virtual and real) to design waste out of industrial packaging.